JNWH8686/Arch-Linux-Install/index.md

 n
 default
 default
-default (will assign rest of space to this partition)
+default (will assign the rest of the space to this partition)

 t
 23